Muneer-ul-hassan/habitual_capstone/README.md

 *   **pytz:** A library for working with timezones.
 *   **Bootstrap:** A CSS framework for creating a responsive design.
 *   **Chart.js:** A JavaScript library for creating interactive charts.

+## License

+This project is created for educational purposes as part of the CS50W Web Programming course.